Schaefs01/hello-world/README.md

 Practice Repository

 This is my first branch change.
+I like to code.
-I like to code.I like Python and MySQL
+I like Python and MySQL